House of Wax (2005 film): Release

 Opening in 3,111 theaters, the film grossed $12 million in its opening weekend.
 House of Wax earned $70 million worldwide, $32 million of which came from North American receipts.
 House of Wax also earned $42 million in VHS/DVD rentals.
 A marketing campaign was launched to promote the film entitled "See Paris Die", to capitalize on the appearance of Paris Hilton in the film, as her casting had been met with disapproval by some horror fans.
 The campaign promised that viewers would "See Paris Die" in the film in a gruesome fashion and Hilton created shirts featuring the slogan.

-On July 13, 2021, a collector's edition Blu-Ray of House of Wax was released (under license from Warner Bros.) by Scream Factory in the US and Canada.
+On July 13, 2021, a collector's edition Blu-Ray of House of Wax was released (under license from Warner Bros.
+Pictures) by Scream Factory in the US and Canada.

 Reception

-On Rotten Tomatoes the film has an approval rating of 28% based on 161 reviews and the average rating is 4.29/10.
+On Rotten Tomatoes, the film has an approval rating of 28% based on 161 reviews and the average rating is 4.29/10.
 The site's consensus reads, "Bearing little resemblance to the 1953 original, House of Wax is a formulaic but better-than-average teen slasher flick."
 On Metacritic, which uses an average of critics' reviews, the film has a weighted average score of 41 out of 100 based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Chicago Sun-Times film critic Roger Ebert gave the film two out of four stars and wrote, "House of Wax is not a good movie, but it is an efficient one and will deliver most of what anyone attending House of Wax could reasonably expect...assuming it would be unreasonable to expect very much."
 He said of Hilton's performance that "she is no better or worse than the typical Dead Post-Teenager and does exactly what she is required to do in a movie like this, with all the skill—admittedly finite—that is required."
 Film critic Stephen Hunter of The Washington Post, gave the film four out of five stars, calling it a "guilty pleasure" and wrote that it gives horror fans exactly what they want.
 Mick LaSalle of the San Francisco Chronicle rated it 4/5 stars and wrote, "After a month, no one will talk about this movie again.
 Still, with a picture like this, there is really only one question: Is it fun?
 Yes.
 Lots.
 Definitely."
 Bruce Westbrook of the Houston Chronicle called it boring and poorly acted, though he complimented Cuthbert and Murray.
 A. O. Scott of The New York Times wrote, "The set design is fairly elaborate by the standards of the genre, and the victims don't die in precisely the order you might expect, but everything else goes pretty much according to formula".